 5. Rankings and reviews

 Reviews are an inevitable part of having an online presence.
 But this can work to your advantage.
 A UnitedHealthcare survey recently found that 37% of consumers use the internet to comparison-shop for healthcare services.
 Good reviews can go a long way in garnering new patients, so make sure you have a process in place to collect them.
 And don’t underestimate awards and rankings!
 They may not be what your visitors came for, but once they’ve found what they need on your well-designed homepage, they may keep exploring.
 Your organization’s accolades can be extremely persuasive, especially for comparison shoppers.
+That’s why having good reviews & customer satisfaction recognitions are one of the most persuasive pediatric website features.

+All these pediatric website features will work for you together if you can maintain them properly.
 Our skilled copywriters are ready to optimize your pediatric website content—from planning to writing and editing.
 Contact us to discuss your next project!